TosbackCgusBridge-Bot/CGUs-versions/Vimeo/Terms of Service.md

 Terms of Service

-Last Updated: April 22, 2016
+Last Updated: May 9, 2016

 \*\*PLEASE READ THIS DOCUMENT CAREFULLY.
-Vimeo, LLC ("Vimeo," "we," or "us") offers an online video sharing platform and community through its website located at Vimeo.com and other Vimeo-operated sites (collectively, the "Vimeo Site"), mobile applications, connected TV applications, and other online services (collectively and including the Vimeo Site, the "Vimeo Service").
+Vimeo, Inc. ("Vimeo," "we," or "us") offers an online video sharing platform and community through its website located at Vimeo.com and other Vimeo-operated sites (collectively, the "Vimeo Site"), mobile applications, connected TV applications, and other online services (collectively and including the Vimeo Site, the "Vimeo Service").
 By registering as a member or by using the Vimeo Service in any way, you accept these Terms of Service ("Agreement"), which forms a binding agreement between you and Vimeo.
 If you do not wish to be bound by this Agreement, do not use the Vimeo Service. \*\*

 Content